SimCS: Simulation for Domain Incremental Online Continual Segmentation: Experiments

-We construct our benchmark by concatenating four different datasets as domains, namely CS, IDD, BDD, and ACDC, as mentioned in Section~\ref{sec:benchmark}.
+~ \textbf{Experimental Setup.} We construct our benchmark by concatenating four different datasets as domains, namely CS, IDD, BDD, and ACDC, as mentioned in Section~\ref{sec:benchmark}.
 Throughout, we use the term ``domain" and ``dataset" interchangeably.
 Following common practice in semantic segmentation~\cite{douillard2021plop}, we use 80\% of the publicly available data from each dataset for training and evaluate on the 20\% held out test set from each domain.
-This results in a stream containing roughly $17$K real images for training and roughly $4.3$K images for testing.
 We follow standard practice~\cite{douillard2021plop,maracani2021recall} in reporting the mean Intersection over Union~(mIOU) on the held out test set from each domain.
 During our experiments, at each time step $t$ of ODICS, the model is presented with a batch of real images $S_t$ of size 8, \ie $B_t = 8~\forall t$.
 Before the next time step $t+1$, the model is allowed to train on the batch using a fixed computational budget, measured by the number $N$ of forward and backward passes.
 Unless stated otherwise, we set $N=4$ throughout our experiments\footnote{We found empirically that setting $N=4$ provides a good trade-off between preventing the model from under-fitting and significantly increasing the computation.
 In the appendix we provide results for different choices of $N$ with similar conclusions.}.
 Once data from $S_{t+1}$ is revealed, the older batch $S_t$ becomes unavailable to the model unless replay is used.
 We evaluate all methods using the benchmark introduced in Section~\ref{sec:benchmark}.
 In our experiments, we use the DeepLabV3 architecture~\cite{chen2017rethinking} pre-trained on ImageNet~\cite{deng2009imagenet} (unless otherwise stated in the pre-training experiments in Section~\ref{sec:pretraining}), following \cite{douillard2021plop}.
+We utilized 2 NVIDIA V100 for each of our experiments.
 Further details are provided in the appendix.